FC Mulhouse Basket: History

-It was in the 1920s that basketball was born in Mulhouse.
-At the time, it still plays with berets, free throws are the spoon and the ball is heavy and laced leather!
-But then, in those years, Mulhouse dominates the French basketball.
 Foyer alsacien Mulhouse won the national title in 1924, 1925 and 1926, losing the following year but recovered in 1928 to never let go before 1932!
 In 1935 and in 1937 and 1938, it is the other club of Mulhouse, Mulhousien, who won the title.
 Basketball is played at the time with 8 players on the field and a great rivalry is born between these two leading Mulhouse clubs.

 The club was born in 1949 from the merger of the prestigious Foyer alsacien Mulhouse and the "Espérance de Mulhouse".
 The new entity will be denominated "Mulhouse Basketball Club" (MBC).
 In 1970, became a new merger with "GENS Mulhouse" which relegated from National 2 to National 4.
 Then accesses Club in National 3 at the end of his first season, then National 2 (1974) with the title of champion of France National 3.
 When Carmine Calzonetti arrived as coach in 1976, the club rises to Nationale 1 (1st division) in 1978.
 During the 1980s, Jean-Luc Monschau became president of the club.
 Gradually the club, accustomed to the depths of the championship, up the slope and anchors the play-off.
 In 1989 Mulhouse led by Philip Szanyiel and Jean-Aimé Toupane (both they came from Monaco), won the Tournoi des As against Pitch Cholet and acquired its shareholding in the European Cup Winners' Cup of the next year.
 Alsο, MBC participated for two consecutive years in the FIBA Korać Cup and reached the semifinals in 1991, where they eliminated by the Italian declining powerhouse Clear Cantù.
 This year (1991) saw in Mulhouse the arrival of Joe "JellyeBean" Bryant, father of the NBA star Kobe Bryant aged 13 to time.